 While observing ground motions at or near the Earth's surface has generally been acceptable, there are a number of reasons why observations at deeper depths, particularly from an array of instruments, would potentially be useful.
 It is well known that most seismic 'noise' is generated near the surface and that this noise generally decreases significantly with depth [Levin and Lynn 1958; Forbes 1965; Green et al. 1965; McNamara and Buland 2004].
-Observations at depth therefore have the potential to have higher signal-to-noise ratios, and therefore may more accurately measure the elastic waves arriving from any source.
+Since the instrument noise in modern seismometers is typically smaller than the seismic noise, observations at depth have the potential to have higher signal-to-noise ratios, and therefore may more accurately measure the elastic waves arriving from any source.
 The second main reason that seismic measurements at depth could be advantageous is that Earth structure is most heterogeneous in the highly weathered near-surface layers [e.g. Boore and Joyner 1997].
 The weathered layer universally has slower seismic velocities, and the heterogeneity caused by variability in weathering makes it nearly always a strongly scattering medium.
 Since nearly all observations contain this complexity, it is not known precisely how severe the effect is, but it is expected that observations far away from such heterogeneities are simpler and more predictable.
 Data from the experiment described here has potential for improving insights on the near-surface scattering problem.

 In addition to illuminating fundamental questions on seismic wave propagation, seismic measurements at depth are also of interest in the field of gravitational-wave astrophysics.
 The Laser Interferometer Gravitational-wave Observatory (LIGO) recently announced the first direct detections of gravitational waves produced in a merger of binary black hole systems [Abbott 2016a, Abbott 2016b], hence ushering a new field of inquiry in astrophysics.
 To fully explore the scientific potential of this field, more sensitive detectors are being designed such as the Einstein Telescope [Punturo 2010] and the Cosmic Explorer [Abbott 2017].
 One of the limiting noise factors in these detectors at frequencies below 10 Hz is the seismic noise that causes fluctuations in the local gravitational field.
 It is expected that this noise source will be reduced underground due to the suppression of seismic surface waves.
-However, the dependence of this suppression factor on depth is currently not understood, and the optimal configuration of the underground gravitational-wave detectors is unknown.
-Underground seismic measurements are therefore needed to quantify these effects, thereby directly informing the design of future generations of gravitational-wave detectors.
+Underground seismic measurements are therefore needed to quantify this suppression factor and its depth dependence, thereby directly informing the design of future generations of gravitational-wave detectors.

 To explore the promise of subsurface seismological observations, both for geophysical and astrophysical applications, we built and operated an underground three-dimensional (3D) array at the Homestake Mine in Lead, SD.
 Homestake was one of the largest and deepest gold mines in North America.
 It officially closed operations in 2002, but reopened in 2007 as the Sanford Underground Research Facility (SURF), and currently supports several other experiments, including dark matter and neutrino experiments that benefit from the cosmic ray shielding of the rock overburden.
-The significant infrastructure in the Homestake Mine, including easy access to numerous underground levels with hundreds of kilometers of available drifts, availability of power and digital network infrastructure, and safety protocols and the SURF infrastructure made the Homestake Mine an ideal location for the development of a 3D seismometer array.
+A precursor of the array described here was one of the first scientific endeavors at the Homestake mine after it reopened in 2007 [Harms et al. 2010].
+The significant infrastructure in the Homestake Mine, including easy access to numerous underground levels with hundreds of kilometers of available drifts, some provided with power and digital network infrastructure, and safety protocols and the SURF infrastructure made the Homestake Mine an ideal location for the development of a 3D seismometer array.